WesselSmit/beatport-scraper/README.md

 console.log(data)
 ```

-Recommended use is to store data as a JSON file.

 ## Disclaimer

 The nature of web scraping is that when the HTML/website changes, the web scraper will inevitably fail.